gagan0123/PostmarkApp-Email-Integrator/readme.txt

 = Does this cost me money? =

 This Postmark plugin is 100% free.
-All new Postmark accounts include 1000 free email sends.
-Beyond your first 1000 email sends, they will cost only $1.50 per 1000 sends with no monthly commitments and no expirations.
+All new Postmark accounts include thousands of free email sends.
+Beyond your first free email sends, they will cost only $1.50 per 1000 sends with no monthly commitments and no expirations.

 We will send you multiple warnings as you approach running out of send credits, so you don't need to worry about paying for credits until you absolutely need them.